 Table 1.
 Number of combined transplants.
-1984-2011
+1984-2012

 The annual evolution of the number of heart transplants has varied over the years, showing upward trends in 1992 and 1997 (years in which new centres began activity) and until 2000, when the first changes in evolution were registered.
-In 2011, 54 transplants were performed (Figure 1).
+In 2012, 52 transplants were performed (Figure 1).

 Figure 1.
 Annual evolution of the number of transplants and annual heart transplant rate.
-1984-2011
+1984-2012

 Because of these changes in trend, the annual rate of heart transplants was also affected and showed a clear upward trend in the 1992-2000 period, but has declined since then.
-In 2011, the transplant rate was 7.2 per million inhabitants, which was higher than the previous year (Figure 1).
+In 2012, the transplant rate was 6.9 per million inhabitants (Figure 1).